UrbanErrorist/Actimi-Club/README.md

 ## Comments

 * Please make sure that mongodb is running before staring node server.js
+* Node server is listening to port 2000.
+After node is connected to Mongodb this meesage will be loged - "Mongodb connected!
+Server is Runing On port 2000"
 * Please make use node server.js is running before starting the react server.
+* React will run on default port http://localhost:3000.